-In most states in the US, it is mandatory to have the minimum required car insurance to be able to drive legally.
-This usually includes bodily injury and property damage coverage.
-In a no-fault insurance policy, people are also required to add PIP coverage – also called no-fault insurance.
-In an at-fault state, you would be submitting a claim to the negligent party’s insurance company for your medical costs.
-But in a no-fault state, you file a claim with your own insurer for damages that you suffered, regardless of who was responsible.
+In most states in the U.S., it is mandatory to have the minimum required car insurance to be able to drive legally.
+This usually includes bodily injury liability and property damage liability coverage.
+In a no-fault insurance policy, people must add PIP coverage — also called no-fault insurance.
+In an at-fault state, you would submit a claim to the negligent party’s insurance company for your medical costs.
+But in a no-fault state, you file a claim with your own insurer for medical expenses, regardless of who was responsible.
 PIP coverage also addresses lost wages resulting from injury from an accident, up to your PIP policy limits.

 The deciding factor here is negligence.
 When fault is hard to establish, insurers usually fall back on proving negligence on the driver’s part.
 If you are found at least 50 percent negligent, your rates and claim payout will be affected.
-Moreover, filing a claim in a no-fault insurance policy does not mean you will be awarded a settlement and even if you do get a payout, your compensation will be limited.
-In an at-fault insurance policy, you get to claim additional pain and suffering damages but not so in no-fault insurance.
+Moreover, filing a claim under a no-fault insurance policy does not mean you will be awarded a settlement, and even if you do get a payout, your compensation may be limited.
+In an at-fault insurance policy, you get to claim additional pain and suffering damages, but you cannot do so under no-fault insurance.

 The purpose of no-fault insurance

-There are two purposes of no-fault insurance: saving time and money (often involved in a drawn-out claims process) and reducing the likelihood of lawsuits.
-Both of these situations cause exorbitant expenses and waste a lot of time, often delaying the settlement.
-Since no-fault insurance doesn’t place importance on who was responsible for causing the accident, there are fewer chances of disputes and faster settlements.
+No-fault insurance has two purposes: saving time and money (often involved in a drawn-out claims process) and reducing the likelihood of lawsuits.
+Lawsuits and drawn-out claims processes can cause exorbitant expenses and waste a lot of time, often delaying the settlement.
+In no-fault states, PIP pays out right away, regardless of fault.

-Because claims are paid regardless of who was to blame, it also reduces the possibility of one party bringing a lawsuit against the other.
-Although there are certain circumstances under which no-fault insurance does allow lawsuits, these are fairly limited.
-By not assigning fault, precious time is saved and the injured party does not have to wait long to be reimbursed.
+Because PIP pays out regardless of who was to blame, the likelihood of one party bringing a lawsuit against the other is reduced.
+There are certain circumstances under which no-fault insurance does allow lawsuits, but these situations are fairly limited.
+Receiving a PIP payout before determining fault may also financially help injured parties seek immediate medical care after an accident.

 In auto insurance law, negligence means fault.
 If you were the negligent driver, your insurance would pay out based on which coverage types you have available.
 In a no-fault state, this will exclude medical expenses that PIP has already covered.
 Depending on how much and what kind of insurance coverage you have, you may exceed your coverage limits and have to pay partially out of pocket.
 Anecdotal evidence alone is not enough to establish negligence.
 Insurance companies usually rely on official police reports to determine who was to blame for the accident.

 Pure contributory negligence

-If you live in a state that adheres to pure contributory negligence, you get a settlement only if you are 100% innocent in an accident.
-If the other party can establish that your negligence played even the smallest part in the accident, you cannot file a claim.
+If you live in a state that adheres to pure contributory negligence, you get a settlement only if you are 100% non-negligent in an accident.
+If the other party can establish that your negligence played even the smallest part in the accident, you may not recover damages from the accident.